-To recognize Cape Breton's significant involvement during World War 1, the Beaton Institute made application for funding to inventory relevant holdings and make those records available via the Digital Archives.
+To recognize Cape Breton's significant involvement during the First World War, the Beaton Institute made application for funding to inventory relevant holdings and make those records available via the Digital Archives.
 To learn more and view the Guide to the World War 1 holdings as well as the related digital content click on the link above.

 The Beaton Institute partnered with Cape Breton Regional Library, Libraries Nova Scotia, and Nova Scotia Archives to complete a trial digitization project focused on the preservation and access of Nova Scotia's historic newspapers.
 To learn more about this project and to view a selection of newspapers completed during the project click on the link above.

 Cape Breton University professor, Dr. Graham Reynolds holds the Viola Desmond Chair in Social Justice.
 As part of his research for the Chair, Dr. Reynolds wanted to explore archival content related to Black Nova Scotians.
 The Beaton Institute, assisted by Dr. Reynold's students, compiled a guide to these resources and digitized a number of archival records.
 To view the guide and explore the digital content, click on the link above.